learn-co-curriculum/node-curriculum-assignment-dependency-management-readme/README.md

-Quote about standing on the shoulders of giants

 # Node Dependency Management

 So far, all our code has been written in a single file.
 But for big projects, writing everything in one giant file becomes hard to manage.
 In this lesson, we'll cover how to spread code out over several files.